cheapjack/DigitalMigrations/docs/Data_As_Art_Material.md

 [OpenSCAD](http://www.openscad.org/) is a tool for making 3D and 2D shapes with data and code.
 Unlike really great free 3D CAD software like [FreeCAD](https://www.freecadweb.org/) and [Tinkercad](tinkercad.com/) which are great and much like drawing in Adobe Illustrator, this generates 3D objects programmatically.

-Again, there's now a version that runs in a webpage.
+Again, there's now a version of OpenSCAD that runs in a webpage.
 So we are going to play with OpenJSCAD (javascript implementation of OpenSCAD) in the browser, which allows you to write code directly into the webpage and "run" the code and see what happens

  * Open [OpenJSCAD.org](https://openjscad.org/)